ghosh9691/AspNetCore.Permissions/README.md

 - Permissions can be dynamically added to roles by end uers with appropriate permissions.
 - Permissions are evaluated on the client side using custom `HasPermission` attribute.
 - Authorization Policies are dynamically generated on client side using the list of Permissions

+## Getting Started - TL;DR Version

+If you do not have time to read the entire document, you can clone this repository and rename the two projects to your liking.
+Then, you can follow the instructions below and use these two projects as a basic template for your own application.

 ## Getting Started - Backend